molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-windows.md

 ### 3.1 Install WSL

 To install WSL follow the instructions provided by [Microsoft](https://learn.microsoft.com/en-us/windows/wsl/install).
-Open your favorite Linux distribution and follow the login instruction for [Linux/Unix clients](../logins-linux-config/).
+Any WSL Linux distribution can be used.
+Start it, and follow the login instruction for [Linux/Unix clients](../logins-linux-config/).

 ## 4. Converting keypair from Putty .ppk to OpenSSH format